 Always stay calm and practice in a good mood when you shoot, to gain good habits and develop a touch of from different positions on the floor.

-- The players are placed at a close distance from the basket, facing the rim.
+The players are placed at a close distance from the basket, facing the rim.
 They jump and turn in the air, landing with their back to the rim.
-After that they make chest pivot towards the rim and after it, they perform jump-shot.
+After that, they make a chest pivot toward the rim and after it, they perform a jump shot.

-10. Similar like the previous drill , just this time shooter starts from three-point line and after first dribble he needs to make any change( crossover, behind the back...) after it he tries to get to shooting pocket as quickly as possible and to shot with proper mechanics
+Similar to the previous drill , just this time shooter starts from the three-point line and after the first dribble he needs to make any change( crossover, behind the back...) after it he tries to get to the shooting pocket as quickly as possible and to shoot with proper mechanics

-11. In each basket, the coach determines a player who can "play the defense" semi-active, which means that he is moving only his legs in order to close the attacker's penetration line.
-If he doesn't do so in a timely manner, the attacker uses the "open" (opposite) side, and he starts dribbling away from defense.goes to shooting pocket and tries to score using jump-shot.
+In each basket, the coach determines a player who can "play the defense" semi-active, which means that he is moving only his legs in order to close the attacker's penetration line.
+If he doesn't do so in a timely manner, the attacker uses the "open" (opposite) side, and he starts dribbling away from the defense. goes to the shooting pocket and tries to score using a jump shot.
 Then, the coach can ask the defensive player to be active, which means he can use his hands.

-12 Players are in pairs.
-The player with the ball can score only using jump-shot, and he has dribbling restriction(depending from level, not more than 4 dribbles).
+Players are in pairs.
+The player with the ball can score only using a jump shot, and he has a dribbling restriction(depending on the level, not more than 4 dribbles).
 The defense is active and tries to block the shot.